jonfleming/Amy/README.md

 ### Create an Admin user

 To manage your Django application and database records you need to create an admin user.
 For details see [Creating an admin user](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user).

+### Setting up an SMTP server to send Password-Reset emails

+Edit your .env file to specify your mail server, username, and password